tedyoung/awesome-java8/README.md

 # Libraries and Frameworks

 Libraries and frameworks become part of your runtime artifact.
-Libraries consist of code that you call, whereas frameworks require that you inherit from classes or implement interfaces defined in that framework. *Modern Java* prefers the delegation model of Libraries vs. the inheritance model of frameworks, however in some cases, frameworks are worth the inheritance cost, e.g., web frameworks.
+Libraries consist of code that you call, whereas frameworks require that you inherit from classes or implement interfaces defined in that framework. *Modern Java* prefers the delegation model of Libraries vs. the inheritance model of frameworks, however in some cases, frameworks might be worth the inheritance cost, e.g., web frameworks.

 ## Caching Libraries